aws-samples/mask-pii-with-aws-glue-blog/README.md

 It will take ~10 minutes to complete.

 > [!TIP]
-> Once you've created the AWS CloudFormation stack, review the information on the **Outputs** pane of the stack on the Cloudformation Console.
+> Once you've created the AWS CloudFormation stack, review the information on the **Outputs** pane of the stack on the CloudFormation Console.
 > You will need some of the values, such as **VPC**, **RDSSecurityGroup**, private subnets (**PrivateSubnet** and **PrivateSubnetB** ) and **RDSJdbcURL**.